27 U.S. House Fire Statistics + Tips to Help Protect Your Home [2024]

 A rag sits on a stovetop under a blue ceramic pot.
 The rag is on fire.

-Every homeowner can take steps to help prevent fires.
-We’ve compiled a list of house fire statistics that can help you inform your household of the risk and understand what steps you can take to help prepare.
+Luckily, most homeowners can help prevent house fires with a proactive approach to protecting the home.
+To help you prevent fires, we’ve compiled a list of house fire statistics and causes that can help you inform your household of the risk and understand what steps you can take to help prepare.

-Preparedness is essential for helping to prevent house fires.
+Preparedness is essential to preventing house fires.
 Emergency plans and smoke detectors are two important tools that can help minimize the impact of a house fire.
-Let’s look at how homeowners are currently approaching house fire preparedness.
+Let’s look at how homeowners are currently approaching house fire preparedness:

 Preventive actions to take: